raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A Keepalive TLV MUST NOT be added to other responses as a Response Additional TLV.
-If the server wishes to update a client's Session Timeout values other than in response to a DSO Keepalive request message from the client, then it does so by sending an unacknowledged DSO Keepalive message of its own, as described above.
+If the server wishes to update a client's Session Timeout values other than in response to a DSO Keepalive request message from the client, then it does so by sending an unidirectional DSO Keepalive message of its own, as described above.

 It is not required that the Keepalive TLV be used in every DSO Session.